 Professional Scrum Trainers bring their own style and experience to the courses, but use the same materials so that students are learning from the same content regardless of who teaches the course or where it is taught around the world.
-The result is a tremendously mature and capable set of training materials combined with Scrum experts who work together to realize our shared mission of improving the profession of software development.
+The result is a tremendously mature and capable set of training materials combined with Scrum experts who work together to realize our shared mission of helping people and teams solve complex problems.

 Certification and Assessments

 Each class includes a free attempt at the corresponding certification assessment.
 In your Professional Scrum class, you will learn the importance of inspection, adaptation, and fast feedback cycles.
 To reinforce those concepts, if you take a Scrum.org class and attempt the certification assessment within 14 days and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.